SQL API Reference

 The SDK returns an object containing execSuccess and execResult, not a direct array.

-The application layer must check execSuccess before using execResult.
+Your application must check execSuccess before using execResult.

 Quick Start